bTayFla/PtTracker/README.md

 1. Configure your webserver to server your ProfitTrailer folder as webroot directory locally.

 2. Access with: http://localhost/PtTracker.html

-<h1>How to Update</h1>
-<h2>Windows / Mac</h2>
-Make a backup of PtTracker.json.
-Remove all PtTracker files.
-Then move all the files from the zip file into the proper directory.
-Update the new PtTracker.json with your user ID, license key and details.
-If you were previously using mongoose, end task for mongoose.exe in the windows task manager before running the new version.

-<h2>Linux</h2>
-Make a backup of PtTracker.json.
-Delete the old Pttracker.html and PtTracker.json from your proper directory, then move the new PtTracker.html and PtTracker.json in.
-Update the new PtTracker.json with your user ID, license key and details.

 <h1>Contact / Support</h1>
 <b><a href="http://pttracker.net/?r=3" onclick="window.open(this.href); return false;" onkeypress="window.open(this.href); return false;">Official Website</a></b>